mortvest/hastl/README.rst

-HaSTL [ˈheɪstiɛl]: A fast GPU implementation of batched Seasonal and Trend decomposition using Loess (STL) [1] with missing values and support for both CUDA and OpenCL (a rather slow C backend is also available).
+HaSTL [ˈheɪstiɛl]: A fast GPU implementation of batched Seasonal and Trend decomposition using Loess (STL) [1] with missing values and support for both CUDA and OpenCL (C and multicore backends are also available).
 Loosely based on `stlplus <https://github.com/hafen/stlplus>`_, a popular library for the R programming language.
 The GPU code is written in `Futhark <https://futhark-lang.org>`_, a functional language that compiles